michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-10-24-Data_Science_Concepts.md

 Multi-disciplinary field that brings together concepts from computer science, statistics/machine learning, and data analysis to understand and extract insights from the ever-increasing amounts of data.

+1. Hypothesis-Driven: Given a problem, what kind of data do we need to help solve it?

+2. Data-Driven: Given some data, what interesting problems can be solved with it

+3. what can we learn from data and what actions to take?